Tips: how to take care of your clothes?

 The best option in my opinion: washing in the bathtub.

-MANDATORY FLAT DRYING FOR KNIT!
+FLAT DRYING REQUIRED FOR KNITWEAR!

 Ah, the delicate subject… It’s almost case by case here, depending on the thickness of the mesh and its material.